power-grid-lib/pglib-opf-hvdc/README.md

 ## Problem Overview

 These cases are useful for benchmarking solution methods for a variant of the optimal power flow problem common in the academic literature.
 The features of this model are:
-* Respresentation of the HVDC converter station including converter transformer, harmonic filter and quadratic losses.
+* Respresentation of the HVDC converter station including converter transformer, harmonic filter and quadratic losses
 * Point to point and fully meshed HVDC configuations
 * Optimization of the ac side active and reactive power set points and dc side active power set points for all converters
 * Parametrized model to omit converter transformers or filters